giorginolab/vmd_plumed/doc/INSTALL.md

 ## Method 3: replace the plugin directory

-This method is viable if you have write access to the directory where VMD is installed.
+This method is sure-fire if you have write access to the directory where VMD is installed.
 Just replace the _plugins/noarch/tcl/plumedX.Y_ directory in VMD's installation with the archive downloaded from GitHub.

-To identify your VMD installation directory, the easiest is to type the following command in VMD's TkConsole:
+To identify your VMD installation directory, the easiest is to issue the following command in VMD's TkConsole:

           puts $env(VMDDIR)